mborges-pivotal/pcf-hugo-workshop/content/post/lab-1.md

     $ cf bind-service <studentXX>-cities-service <studentXX>-cities-db
     ````

 3. Restart your cities-service application to inject the new database.
+Notice the CF CLI may suggest you restage the application, but this is not required in this case.

     ````bash
     $ cf restart <studentXX>-cities-service